search ]

 This object has two properties, firstName and lastName, with values ‘Roee‘ and ‘Yossef‘ respectively.
 If it’s not clear, note that in a JavaScript object with more than one property, you need to separate the properties with a comma ( , ) as seen in the example above.

-Please note that the property key must be a string, while the property value can be a string, number, array, or even a function…
+The property key must be a string (or Symbol), while the value can be anything: a string, number, boolean, array, another object, or a function.

 Accessing Objects in JavaScript